The 1st Hour: Setting your body up for the Next 5, 10, 20 or more Hours of Endurance exercise.

 Well, much changes in our energy-processing physiology between sitting on a couch and after an hour or so of aerobic exercise.
 It’s commonly assumed, that how our body moves glucose out of the blood and into the muscle cells, is a singular and fixed process at rest, and during exercise.
 But it’s not at all true.
 In high-level concepts, here’s what actually happens.

 At rest, when we drink some juice, or any form of carbohydrate, (particularly simple sugars, like sucrose, glucose, fructose, maltodextrin) sugars are rapidly absorbed into the bloodstream, and then move through the liver.
 These sugars (glucose), then trigger our pancreas to produce and push insulin into the bloodstream.
 By design, insulin will interface with muscle cells and trigger them to open up glucose channels, allowing glucose to flow into the muscle cell.

-Conversely, insulin also informs fat cells NOT to oxidize or breakdown fat for energy.
+Now, let’s look at what happens after an hour or so, of aerobic exercise.
 Repeated muscle contractions over an extended period release chemicals like Calcium, nitric oxide, and free-radicals.
 While still being researched, it’s thought that these chemicals are responsible for triggering the movement of cell-transporters (namely, Glut-4) inside the cell, to move to the edge of the muscle cell, and open up glucose channels, allowing glucose to flow into the cell – without insulin.

 At this point, you now have an optimized physiology for endurance exercise, whereby the physiology is optimized to simultaneously oxidize both carbohydrate and fat (fatty acids) substrates inside muscle cells for fuel.

-For the past 30 years of carbohydrate-led fueling guidance, athletes have been asked to start taking carbs, the night before, the morning of, at the start of the race, and through the race.
+But, here’s the issue – For the past 30 years of carbohydrate-led fueling guidance, athletes have been asked to start taking carbs, the night before, the morning of, at the start of the race, and through the race.
 As underlined above, any intake of carbohydrate, particularly the refined types pre-training, or pre-race, will instruct the fat-oxidation machinery to switch off.
 This effectively blunts your physiology, making the athlete far more dependent on carbohydrate stores and intakes to perform best in their training, or racing goals.

 So what to do,